GoodDollar/GoodContracts/README.md

 ### Sign-up bonus

-The sign-up bonus scheme allocates an initial amount of GoodDollar to new users.
+The sign-up bonus scheme allows administrators to award tokens up to a given maximum to users for inviting others.

 ### OneTimePayments

-The OneTimePayments scheme allocates GoodDollar to new addresses.
-The private key or mnemonic phrase associated with the address will be send to a new email.
+The OneTimePayments scheme is able to receive funds and keep them stored under a hashed code, allowing users to send funds to unregistered users that can be claimed once they have been registered.

 ### Identity